 By the way, I am using the term "Narcissist" here as shorthand for someone who qualifies for a diagnosis of Narcissistic Personality Disorder.
 For more information on this topic, please see my blog post "The Truth about Narcissistic Personality Disorder."

-- Do Not Argue about Fight or Wrong
+- Do Not Argue About Right or Wrong

 There is absolutely no good that can come from trying to figure out who is to blame.
 If you want to smooth things over, do not expect to do so by proving that the Narcissist is wrong.
 This is not about fairness, this is about feelings.